swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-10-save-and-load-the-model-with-mlem/index.md

 The purpose of this chapter is to serve and use the model for usage outside of the experiment context with the help of [MLEM](../../tools.md).
+MLEM allows to do this by saving the model with metadata information that can be used to load the model for future usage. the experiment context with the help of [MLEM](../../tools.md).
 MLEM allows to do this by saving the model with metadata information that can be used to load the model for future usage.

 In this chapter, you will learn how to: